Blibbo/Studio/Languages/GENERAL-PURPOSE/C/C.md

 ### Tools

-The following software is a mix of tools, but i suggest [[gcc]] because it's the most complete.
+The following software is a mix of tools, but i suggest [[GCC]] because it's the most complete.

 ```dataview
 TABLE FROM ("Software/Programming/Translators" OR "Software/Programming/Linkers" OR "Software/Programming/Debugging") AND [[C]]